-Name Age Class Biography Susan Ocampo 63 II Mrs. Ocampo has served as a director since June 2016, and previously served as a director from December 2010 to February 2016.
-She has also served as Vice President, Secretary and Treasurer of GaAs Labs, since co-founding it in February 2008.
-Previously, Mrs. Ocampo co-founded Sirenza in 1984.
-Mrs. Ocampo served as Sirenza's Treasurer from November 1999 through its sale to RFMD in November 2007.
-Mrs. Ocampo holds a B.A. from Maryknoll College.
-Mrs. Ocampo's extensive experience investing and serving in financial leadership roles with semiconductor companies strengthens our board of director's oversight of our enterprise risk management, treasury functions and internal financial controls.
-We also believe that having our largest stockholder (together with Mr. Ocampo and their affiliates) on the board of directors assists the board in making decisions aimed at increasing stockholder value over the long term.
-John Ritchie 56 Ш Mr. Ritchie has served as a director since March 2021.
-Mr. Ritchie is currently the Chief Financial Officer of Side Inc., a privately-held real estate technology company.
-From October 2020 through August 2021, he served as Chief Financial Officer of A Cloud Guru ("ACG"), a privately-held cloud-based technology skills development company.
-ACG was acquired by Pluralsight Inc. in Julv 2021.
+III Mr. Ritchie has served as a director since March 2021.
+Mr. Ritchie is currently the Chief Financial Officer of Red Canary, Inc., a privately-held technology company that develops computer security products and services.
+From October 2020 through August 2022, he served as Chief Financial Officer of A Cloud Guru ("ACG"), a privately-held cloud-based technology skills development company.
+ACG was acquired by Pluralsight Inc. in July 2022.
 Prior to this, he served as the Senior Vice President, Chief Financial Officer of Aerohive Networks, Inc. ("Aerohive Networks"), a computer networking equipment company, from August 2015 through August 2019, and as Chief Operating Officer from February 2017 through August 2019.
 Aerohive Networks was acquired by Extreme Networks, Inc. in August 2019.
-From April 2013 to April 2015, Mr. Ritchie served as Chief Financial Officer of Telerik AD, a software development tools company.
-Prior to that, from May 2010 to March 2013, Mr. Ritchie was Chief Financial Officer, at Electronics For Imaging, Inc., a provider of products, technology and services enabling analog to digital imaging transformation, and Splash Technology Holdings, Inc., which develops, produces, and markets color servers.
+From April 2013 to April 2015, Mr. Ritchie served as Chief Financial Officer of Telerik AD ("Telerik"), a software development tools company.
+Telerik was acquired by Progress Software in December 2014.
+Prior to that, from May 2010 to March 2013, Mr. Ritchie was Chief Financial Officer of Ubiquiti.
+Previously, Mr. Ritchie held several executive positions, in each case most recently as Chief Financial Officer, at Electronics For Imaging, Inc., a provider of products, technology and services enabling analog to digital imaging transformation, and Splash Technology Holdings, Inc., which develops, produces, and markets color servers.
 Mr. Ritchie also served as a member of the board of directors, and as Chair of the audit committee of Acacia, from April 2015 until March 1, 2021 when it was acquired by Cisco.
 Mr. Ritchie also serves as a director of a privately-held company.
 Mr. Ritchie holds a B.S. in business administration from San Jose State University.
-Mr. Ritchie's extensive experience and experience on public and private company boards of directors allow him ob bring a broad and diverse perspective to our board of directors.
-In addition, Mr. Ritchie's prior Chief Financial Officer and audit committee chair experience have provided him expertise with accounting principles and financial reporting rules and regulations, in evaluating financial results and in generally overseeing the financial reporting rules and regulations, in evaluating financial results and in generally overse
+Mr. Ritchie's extensive executive experience and experience on public and private company boards of directors allow him to bring a broad and diverse perspective to our board of directors.
+In addition, Mr. Ritchie's prior Chief Financial Officer and audit committee chair experience have